Leo-VK/ProEnFo/README.md

-# proenfo
+# ProEnFo

 ## Introduction

-This repository aims at implementing federated kernel online learning for quantile regression.
+This repository aims at implementing routines for probabilistic energy forecasting.

 ## Prerequisites
 - Python